digiltd/oh-rtd-test/IEC-62056---21-Meter-Binding.md

-[IR-Reader USB](http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-usb-ausgang) Documentation of the IEC 62056-21 meter binding bundle
+Documentation of the IEC 62056-21 meter binding bundle

 ## Introduction

 This binding is used to communicate to metering devices supporting serial communication according IEC 62056-21 mode C master.
 It can be used to read metering data from slaves such as gas, water, heat, or electricity meters.
-For further information read Wiki page of [IEC_62056-21](http://en.wikipedia.org/wiki/IEC_62056#IEC_62056-21).
+For further information read Wiki page of [IEC 62056-21](http://en.wikipedia.org/wiki/IEC_62056#IEC_62056-21).

 Information receive from the meter device are structured according IEC 62056-6-1:2013, Object identification system (OBIS).
 For further information read Wiki page of [OBIS ("Object Identification System")](http://de.wikipedia.org/wiki/OBIS-Kennzahlen).